Perfectoid towers and their tilts : with an application to the \'etale cohomology groups of local log-regular rings: Introduction

 that converges to a (pre)perfectoid ring.
 Our purposes in this paper are to axiomatize the above towers and establish a kind of Noetherization of perfectoid theory.
 As an application, we show a finiteness result on the divisor class groups of local log-regular rings.

 Fix a prime $p$.
 We first notice that the highly ramified towers in the positive characteristic case are of the form:

 This type of towers also appears when one considers the perfect closure of a reduced $\mathbb{F}_{p}$-algebra.
 Thus we formulate this class as a tower-theoretic analogue of perfect $\mathbb{F}_{p}$-algebras, and call them \textit{perfect towers} (Definition \ref{ptower}).
 Next, we introduce \textit{perfectoid towers} as a generalization of perfect towers, which includes the towers applied so far (cf.\ Proposition \ref{smalltilt} and Example \ref{examplelogstilt}).
-A perfectoid tower is given as a direct system of rings $R_{0}\xrightarrow{t_{0}}R_{1}\xrightarrow{t_1}\cdots$ satisfying seven axioms in Definition \ref{invqperf} and Definition \ref{stilt}.
-If we assume that each $R_i$ is Noetherian, then these axioms are essential to cope with two main difficulties which we explain below (although the axioms depend on what adic topology is considered, here we deal with only $p$-adic one for simplicity).
+A perfectoid tower is given by a direct system of rings $R_{0}\xrightarrow{t_{0}}R_{1}\xrightarrow{t_1}\cdots$ satisfying seven axioms in Definition \ref{invqperf} and Definition \ref{stilt}.
+If we assume that each $R_i$ is Noetherian, then these axioms are essential to cope with two main difficulties which we explain below.

 The first difficulty is that the residue ring $R_i/pR_i$ on each layer is not necessarily semiperfect.
 We overcome it by the axioms (b), (c), and (d); these ensure the existence of a surjective ring map $F_i : R_{i+1}/pR_{i+1} \to R_i/pR_i$ which gives a decomposition of the Frobenius endomorphism.
 We call $F_{i}$ the \textit{$i$-th Frobenius projection}, and define a ring $R_j^{s.\flat}$ $(j\geq 0)$ as the inverse limit of Frobenius projections starting at $R_{j}/pR_{j}$.
 Then the resulting tower $R^{s.\flat}_{0}\xrightarrow{t^{s.\flat}_{0}}R^{s.\flat}_{1}\xrightarrow{t^{s.\flat}_1}\cdots$ is perfect, and thus we obtain the tilting operation $(\{R_i\}_{i \geq 0}, \{t_i\}_{i \geq 0}) \rightsquigarrow (\{R^{s.\flat}_i\}_{i \geq 0}, \{t^{s.\flat}_i\}_{i \geq 0})$.
 We remark that this strategy is an axiomatization of the principal arguments in \cite{Sh11}.